BM-TechID/BM-TechID/README.md

 # Hi there 👋 , I'm Bang Mansur!
-<br> ENG: I really like it in the IT field, especially in the field of open source applications and my hobby is working on hardware and software because of my needs. </br>
+ENG: I really like it in the IT field, especially in the field of open source applications and my hobby is working on hardware and software because of my needs. </br>
-<br> IND: Saya sangat suka di bidang IT terutama di bidang aplikasi open source dan hobi saya mengerjakan hardware dan software karena kebutuhan saya. </br>
+IND: Saya sangat suka di bidang IT terutama di bidang aplikasi open source dan hobi saya mengerjakan hardware dan software karena kebutuhan saya. </br>

 ### Tools:
 <p>